MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 In the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] PC application, you can upload your own 3D files, as well as videos and 2D images.
 Many of these files will be larger than 5 MB, so you need to change the maximum file size for files that are uploaded.
 To do this, you'll change the setting for the email attachment size to 128 MB (131072 KB).

-1. On the Power Platform Admin Center Environments page, select the check box next to your newly created environment, and then select **Settings** from the top bar.
+1. On the Power Platform Admin Center Environments page, select the newly created environment, and then select **Settings** in the title bar.

     ![Select environment and Settings](media/admin-center-settings.png "Select environment and settings")